webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

   ];
 ```

-Our render pass descriptor we'll pull out the `clearValue` so we can more
+In our render pass descriptor we'll pull out the `clearValue` so we can more
 easily access it

 ```js